 Inside The Bathrooms

 There are three toilets and three showers.
 All are spotless!
-I’ve been to plenty of campsites over the years and these were by far the cleanest I’ve encountered to date.
-They are co-ed and unless you rent the entire sire you share the bathrooms with other guests.
+I’ve been to plenty of campsites over the years, and these were by far the cleanest I’ve ever encountered.
+They are co-ed, and unless you rent the entire sire, you share the bathrooms with other guests.

 Inside The Kitchen

 The kitchen of these treehouse rentals is unique.
 There is a traditional old-school fireplace that you can use to heat the hall or cook on.
-The kitchen has electric, a full working kitchen with everything you need including a full-size refrigerator.
-Imagine you are hosting an event here, this is where you would gather.
+The kitchen has electricity, a full working kitchen with everything you need including a full-size refrigerator.
+Imagine you are hosting an event here, where you would gather.
 One thing worth mentioning is the kitchen hall does not have chairs.
-If you plan to sit and eat in here you’ll need to bring chairs.
+If you plan to sit and eat here, you’ll need to bring chairs.

 How We Spent Our Time

 We did the classic camping traditions.
-Scoured for wood to build a fire.
-Built the fire, cooked hot dogs, roasted marshmallows, and chilled out.
+We scoured for wood to build a fire.
+Made the fire, cooked hot dogs, roasted marshmallows, and chilled out.
 It was nothing more or less than this, and it was divine.
 The kids stayed up all night which was no surprise.

 10 Reasons To Book A Treehouse Rental At Treehouse Point